-It all began in 2015, right when we were just getting started as a hub several community members welcomed us to cultivate some of their land at no cost to us.
-It is because of this generosity that we were able to start up our own growing operation and really begin exploring and testing restorative agriculture and permaculture principles.
+It all began in 2015, right when we were just getting started as a hub, several community members welcomed us to grow on some of their land at no cost to us.
+It is because of this generosity that we were able to start up our own growing operation and really begin to explore growing our own food.

 Some of us had experience on farms, some of us did not, but certainly we all had little idea what we were doing when we started out!
 Each year we gain a little more footing on the farm.
-We are open to any and all recommendations, and seek out advice through research, mentors, and fellow farmers in our area.
+We actively seek guidance through research, mentors, and fellow farmers in our area.
 It is an ongoing learning process!

 how we grow